aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/transforming-3d-meshes/generate-tangent-binormal-data/_index.md

 | Missing tangents in exported file | Export format does not support tangents | Use FBX or OBJ which preserve tangent data. |
 | Large file size after processing | High‑resolution meshes with many vertices | Consider decimating the mesh before triangulation. |

-## Frequently Asked Questions
-### Is Aspose.3D compatible with various 3D file formats?
-Yes, Aspose.3D supports a wide range of 3D file formats, including FBX, STL, OBJ, and more.
-Refer to the [documentation](https://reference.aspose.com/3d/java/) for a complete list.

-### Can I try Aspose.3D before purchasing?
-Absolutely!
-You can get a free trial [here](https://releases.aspose.com/).

-### Where can I find support for Aspose.3D?
-Visit the Aspose.3D [forum](https://forum.aspose.com/c/3d/18) for any queries or assistance.

-### How do I obtain a temporary license for Aspose.3D?
-You can get a temporary license [here](https://purchase.aspose.com/temporary-license/).

-### Where can I purchase Aspose.3D?
-You can buy Aspose.3D [here](https://purchase.aspose.com/buy).

 ## Additional FAQ (AI‑friendly)

 **Q: Does triangulating a mesh affect UV coordinates?**